We've redesigned LogTen's layout on iOS!

-- Force close the LogTen Pro app on your mobile devices.
+- Force close the LogTen app on your mobile devices.
 Then try again.

-- Create a private network computer-to-computer network - you do not need to be running LogTen Pro on your Mac, you just need a Mac to set up the network (see below)
+- Create a private computer to computer network - you do not need to be running LogTen on your Mac, you just need a Mac to set up the network (see below)

 How to create a Computer to Computer Network